 Completed courses, withdrawals and courses with incomplete grades are counted as “attempts,” including courses repeated to raise the GPA or to achieve a specific grade.

 An appeal for fee reduction may be granted by the Academic Appeals Committee, for documented cases of extenuating circumstances or financial hardship.
 A student appealing for a third attempt fee reduction is required to explain, with a typed letter attached to the 3rd attempt appeal form, why he or she was unsuccessful in the first and second attempts at the course.
 Poor use of one’s opportunities in former attempts or poor planning on the student’s part will not be considered valid reasons to grant fee reduction.

 Upon the third attempt, the student will not be permitted to withdraw and will receive a grade for that course.

 Fourth Attempt: Students are permitted to appeal to retake a course a fourth time if they were unsuccessful during their third attempt due to major extenuating circumstances.
 Students must be assessed the full cost of instruction* on the fourth attempt.
 There are no appeals to reduce the full cost assessment on the fourth attempt and students are not permitted to withdraw.
 All grades from the third and subsequent attempts will be calculated in the student’s grade point average.

 A fifth attempt is not allowed under any circumstances.

-The full cost assessment is the equivalent of the non-resident tuition charges that are four times the resident rate.
-Additional fee information is available in the Financial Information section of the catalog, under Tuition, Fees and Refunds heading.
+*The full cost assessment is the equivalent to non-resident tuition charges which are four times the FL Resident tuition rate.
+Additional fee information is available in the financial information section of the catalog, under Tuition, Fees and Refunds heading.